adityathakurxd/weatherapp/README.md

 # Weather App - Hands on Session
-"Hands-on Session on Flutter" organised by [GirlScript Pathankot](https://www.linkedin.com/in/ACoAADD7RX0B1g8Jt_7VqXogTuLaAMnmFYBL1II)  📱

 ## Getting Started
-If you haven't worked with Flutter before, consider reading my article on 'Writing your first app in Flutter.' published on Medium [here](https://adityathakurxd.medium.com/writing-your-first-app-in-flutter-8e5a1ec85b70).

 To get started, Create a new Flutter project:

     flutter create weatherapp